Yog9/MovieDB/README.md

 ## Summary

-A basic react app to search movies from OMDb API.
+A basic react app to search movies from TMDb API.

 ### Motivation